yorgoh/qiskit-metal/README.md

 ## Installation
-#### Video Instructions
+* For your own sanity, it is recommended to read this document in its entirety before proceeding.
+* On Windows, the Conda environment is strongly recommended because Shapely is difficult to install directly via pip.

+##### Video Installation Link:
 <a href="https://www.youtube.com/watch?v=sYVDtnJb-ZM&ab_channel=Qiskit">
  Click for YouTube Video <br>
 	<img src="https://www.gstatic.com/youtube/img/branding/youtubelogo/svg/youtubelogo.svg" alt="Qiskit Metal Install" width=150>
 </a>

-### Text Instructions
-Notes:

-* For your own sanity, it is recommended to read this document in its entirety before proceeding.
-* On Windows, the Conda environment is strongly recommended because Shapely is difficult to install directly via pip.

 ### 1. Download Qiskit Metal